 The Tables area of the dashboard shows the total number of Hive tables in the cluster.
 The top 10 tables, by partition count, are displayed in the bar graph.

-Click the bar to open the Details page for that table.
+In the chart, click the bar for a particular table to open the Details page for that table.

 Files and Directories

 The Files and Directories area of the Dashboard shows the total number of files and directories in the cluster.

 Clicking the value next to the Files or Directory heading (in this case, 802 or 168, respectively) to show matching files or directories in Search.